jaceyshome/js-cat-clicker/README.md

 # js-cat-clicker

-A website developed with entirely Javascript.
+A website developed entirely in Javascript.